 Dried and stored properly, salt dough ornaments can last for years and years.
 I still have some salt dough crafts that I made as a child.
 There are two key things to longevity of salt dough ornaments – that they are properly dried to begin and that they are stored well.
 Wrap them in tissue paper or newspapers and store them in a cool, dry place.
 The most common way for salt dough ornaments not to last – is them getting mouldy, due to storing them incorrectly!

-You can also add varnishes as finishing touches, which will also help preserve your Salt Dough Ornaments.
+You can also add varnishes as finishing touches, which will act as a seal and also help preserve your Salt Dough Ornaments.

 Can you fix a cracked or broken Salt Dough Ornament?